Tuning in to Frequencies: How Global Assets Align with U.S. Put-Call Parity Residuals

-The remainder of the paper proceeds as follows.
+The rest of the paper proceeds as follows.
 Section~\ref{sec:lit} reviews the related literature.
-Section~\ref{sec:framework} lays out the analytical framework and baseline specification.
-Section~\ref{sec:asset_extension} develops the asset-return extension and the derivation of the 3ETF specification.
-Section~\ref{sec:results} reports the empirical results.
-Section~\ref{sec:robust} conducts robustness checks.
-Section~\ref{sec:discuss} discusses the economic interpretation and implications, and Section~\ref{sec:conclusion} concludes.
-Appendix~\ref{app:implementation} provides data construction and methodological details, and Appendix~\ref{app:nested_cv} presents the nested cross-validation procedures and additional out-of-sample validation results.
+Section~\ref{sec:motivation} motivates the outside-option channel.
+Section~\ref{sec:data} describes the carry gap, the baseline specification, and the asset-return-based GBM terms.
+Section~\ref{sec:3ETF} derives the 3ETF specification.
+Section~\ref{sec:results} reports the main empirical results.
+Section~\ref{sec:horse_race} compares the 3ETF specification with the drift-extended specification.
+Section~\ref{sec:robust} presents robustness checks.
+Section~\ref{sec:discuss} discusses interpretation and limitations.
+Section~\ref{sec:conclusion} concludes.
+Appendix~\ref{app:implementation} provides data-processing and implementation details.